How to De-Stress at Home

 The bathroom is one of the few refuges in the home where you can lock the door and have time to yourself; this is especially true in a busy household.
-Run a warm bath but not too hot as it is too stimulating and may prevent you from sleeping.
-37 – 39 degrees is ideal.
-Put a couple of handfuls of our Himalayan Bath Salts, Detox Bath Salts or Relaxing Bath Oil and soak.
+Run a warm bath but not too hot as it is too stimulating and may prevent you from sleeping (37 – 39 degrees is ideal).
+Put a couple of handfuls of our Himalayan Bath Salts and soak.
 Warm water is comforting, nurturing, cleansing and relaxing.
 There’s nothing like it to soak away the stresses of the day.

 To unwind, de-stress and recharge why not book a much-needed spa day?
 Leave all your cares at the threshold when you enter our tranquil spa, hidden in the depths of the New Forest.

 “The only thing missing from this otherwise authentic experience, is the jet lag”.